CantinaApp/Cantina-iOS/README.md

 #### Persistent Data on Device (UserDefaults)
 Property | Type | Description
 ---------|------|------------
-favoritedIds | Array of String | a list of cocktail ids that have been added to the user's favorites cocktail | Dictionary | a cocktail that has been favorited (nice-to-have)
+`cocktails` | `[String: Cocktail]` | a mapping of favorited cocktail ID's to their data (the data will only be present if offline storage is implemented; otherwise, it is just an array of IDs)

 #### Cocktail Model
 This is the model that will be used to parse information from the API.
 This model will also be used to store favorited cocktails if we implement the nice-to-have stories.